Better Off Dead: World Premiere Reviews

 Better Off Dead (The Stage)

-Better Off Dead, it certainly swirls around the edges of this bleakly comic play.
+While fake news isn’t at the centre of Better Off Dead, it certainly swirls around the edges of this bleakly comic play.

 Its protagonist, writer Algy Waterbridge (played with a cantankerous swagger by Christopher Godwin), finds himself drawn into a bizarre, real-life drama after a disastrous interview with an inept journalist, Gus Crewes (Leigh Symonds), who is more in love with fiction than serious reportage.